Wodie/p25link/README.md

 P25Link is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.
 It use the same router setup as P25NX v2.

-# Current release features:
+# Current features:

 ## Local
-Voice talk groups 1 to 3.
+Voice talk groups 1 to 10.
+P25Link network Voice talk groups 11 to 65534.
+P25NX network Voice talk groups 10100 to 10599.
+P25-MMDVM network Voice talk groups 11 to 65534.

-TMS (text messages) implemented if repeaters are on P25Link network.
+TMS (text messages) implemented if repeaters are on P25Link network and radios on linked TG.

-Page functionality implemented if repeaters are on P25Link network.
+Page functionality implemented if repeaters are on P25Link network and radios on linked TG.
 Repeater scan mode with priority index for talk groups.

-## For P25Link network:
-Voice talk groups 4 to 65534.

-TMS (text messages) implemented if repeaters are on P25Link network.

-Page functionality implemented if repeaters are on P25Link network.

-Repeater scan mode with priority index for talk groups.

-Local and remote courtesy tones.

-## For P25NX network:
-Voice talk groups 10100 to 10599.

-Voice talk group announce as with pnxmono.

-TMS (text messages) implemented if repeaters are on the same TG.

-Page functionality implemented if repeaters are on same TG.

-Repeater scan mode with priority index for talk groups.

-Local and remote courtesy tones.

-## For P25-MMDVM network:
-Voice talk groups 4 to 65534.

 Local and remote courtesy tones.